dmigwi/go-piparser/README.md

     ...
 ```

-## Fetch new updates via a trigger channel
+## Fetch new updates via a signal channel
 - The one hour interval at which the update signal is sent starts to count immediately
 after the `proposals.NewParser(repoOwner, repoName, cloneDir)` is invoked.